Principles

 AcademicStaff academicStaff = staff; // Not OK

 work for all positive percent values.
-Both Admin
+Both Admin and Academic classes override the adjustMySalary method.

 Now consider the following:

-method works for both negative and positive percent values.Academic#adjustMySalary
+Admin#adjustMySalarymethod works for both negative and positive percent values.Academic#adjustMySalarymethod works for percent values1..100only.

 In the above scenario,

-is different from the width
+is different from the width.

 class Rectangle {